 Physical meaning

 Frequency is what the period means in the real world.
-For an audio signal, frequency is pitch — a tone is the musical note A above middle C; higher frequency, higher pitch.
-For a radio transmission, the frequency is the carrier band — a station “at ” radiates a carrier at .
-Two sinusoids of the same amplitude but different frequency are genuinely different signals (different pitch, different channel); two with the same frequency but different phase are merely time-shifted copies of each other.
-Because any signal decomposes into sinusoids of various frequencies (its Fourier series), frequency is the axis along which we describe what a filter or amplifier does to a signal.
+For an audio signal, frequency is pitch: a tone is the musical note A above middle C; higher frequency, higher pitch.
+For a radio transmission, frequency is the carrier band, so a station “at ” radiates a carrier at .
+Two sinusoids of the same amplitude but different frequency are genuinely different signals (different pitch, different channel); two with the same frequency but different phase are just time-shifted copies of each other.
+Any signal decomposes into sinusoids of various frequencies (its Fourier series), so frequency is the axis along which we describe what a filter or amplifier does to a signal.